kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	F. Psuedomonas aeruginosa
 	G. Staphylococcus aureus
 	H. Staphylococcus epidermidis

+For each of the following scenarios, choose the most likely organism from the list above.
+Each option may be used once, more than once or not at all.

 ### 70
 A 34-year-old man has been on the intensive care unit (ICU) for 4 weeks.
 He has had multiple infections and is being treated with different antibiotics.
 He begins to show signs of multi-system infection, including meningitis.